typst-community/tytanic/CONTRIBUTING.md

 You open the PR and on review you agree to rename one of the Types introduced in `B`.
 Instead of adding a new commit which does nothing substantial other than renaming a type, you amend the changes to the commit `B` and force push the branch.
-It is up to you how you accomplish this, but one way to do it is to add a new commit and use `git rebae --interactive` to squash it into `B`.
+It is up to you how you accomplish this, but one way to do it is to add a new commit and using `git rebase --interactive` to squash it into `B`.

 I personally use [jj] for all my repos, which makes history rewriting and commit-fu very easy.
 I can recommend it especially for this type of workflow.
-If you prefer a GUI or TUI, there's also [gg] and [lazyjj].
+If you prefer a GUI or TUI, there's also [gg] and [lazyjj] among others.

 [jj]: https://github.com/martinvonz/jj
 [gg]: https://github.com/gulbanana/gg